Chad-Ballay/EDLPi/README.md

 You can also get the instructions for how to flash the SD cards there.
 Another solution is to use the Flash tool provided by Stefen Scherer <a href="https://github.com/hypriot/flash">here</a>.
 This is what I used.

 No matter what you do you'll now have 6 seperate Raspberry Pi's running Hypriot and docker on them.
 The next step will be making them each aware of each other through networking changes and IP changes.

+## Networking Cluster Config
+The Hypriot guide here has some pretty complex mechanisms for identifying MAC addresses and IP addresses.
+If you have the type of WiFI router that I recommend you can bypass those instructions for some simpler work.

+First step is to plug in the router.
+Once it is booted up you'll see a SSID appear that matches the one printed on the router itself.
+If you don't then please press the manual reset button on the router and try again.
+Next you'll want to direct your machine to connect to that SSID and then to load <a href="http://tplinkwifi.net/">http://tplinkwifi.net/</a>